2026 - 2027 Academic Year

 - Self-directed learning as demonstrated by:

-Active discussion of the learning goals
+Active engagement in the discussion about own learning goals

 -Reflective practice as demonstrated by:

-Openness to feedback as evidenced by participation in review of own clinical work
+Openness to feedback (as evidenced by participation in review of own clinical work)

-Discussing and implementing strategies for care improvement (as evidenced by subsequent video reviews)
+Implementation of strategies for care improvement (as evidenced by subsequent video reviews)

 Professionalism: